 Doing an apprenticeship may feel as though you are stuck in the middle, too mature for college, but far younger than your colleagues.
-If lots of your friends have continued to college, you may find that you're schedules never meet up - they're busy revising for exams at certain times of the year while you can't go out on a school night and come in with a hangover.
-And your workplace collegues might have families to get home to after work.
-This may mean that you loose touch with those around you, and if lots of your friends leave for university you may even feel as though you are missing out on the “university experience".
+If lots of your friends have continued to college, you may find that your schedules never meet up - they're busy revising for exams at certain times of the year while you can't go out on a school night and come in with a hangover and your work colleagues might have families to get home to after work.
+This may mean that you lose touch with those around you, and if lots of your friends leave for university you may even feel as though you are missing out on the “university experience".
 But just remember, by the time you're 22 you will have a lot of useful experience and some savings (hopefully) whereas graduates may have virtually no experience and a shed load of debt!

 Pro - You can do a course that you are really passionate about.

-As well as A Levels, college offers more practical courses, for example in hospitality and catering, makeup and beauty, or childcare.
+As well as A-Levels, colleges offer more practical courses, for example in hospitality and catering, makeup and beauty, or childcare.
 If you're still interested in doing something practical and not going to university, it's still a great step to learn about something you are really passionate about.
-If you haven't found your passion, w ith more of a rounded education, you'll be able to take your time to make a concerted effort to at college research what your future might look like, without making any rash decisions, which might make you a happier bunny in the long run.
+If you haven't found your passion, with more of a rounded education, you'll be able to take your time to make a concerted effort during college research on what your future might look like, without making any rash decisions, which might make you a happier bunny in the long run.